ST10441406-ZaahidIsmail/myWeatherApp/README.md

 Name: Zaahid Ismail
 Student Number: ST10441406
 Welcome to the Weather App.
-This Android application allows users to input weather data and display it across three different screens: the Splash Screen, the Main Screen, and the Detailed View Screen.
+This Android application allows users to input weather data and display it across a specific screen whihc is the detaled views screen, the app consists of the following screens: the Splash Screen, the Main Screen, and the Detailed View Screen.
 The app provides detailed weather results and calculates the average temperature.

 Features
 Splash Screen: The introductory screen that appears when the app is launched.